obany/iota2.js/README.md

 * getUnspentAddresses - Given a seed, path, and start index find all the unspent addresses.
 * retrieveData - Given a message id return the index and data from it.
 * send - Given a seed, path, destination address and amount, make a single transfer.
-* sendAdvanced - Given a seed, path, list of destinations make multiple transfers, can also include index data.
+* sendAdvanced - Given a set of inputs with keypairs seed, path, list of destinations make multiple transfers, can also include index data.
 * sendData - Given index and data create a new data message.

+## MQTT Operations

+You can create a MQTT client which once connected can stream the following feeds.

+* milestonesLatest
+* milestonesSolid
+* messageMetadata - Metadata updates for a specified messageId
+* output - Output updates for a specified outputId
+* addressOutputs - Address output updates for a specified address
+* messagesRaw - All messages in binary form
+* messages - All messaged decoded to objects
+* indexRaw - All messages for a specified indexation key in binary form
+* index - All messages for a specified indexation key in object form
+* messagesData - All metadata updates

 ## Models

-You can see the model definitions for the request and receive objects in the [typings](./typings/api/models) folder.
+You can see the model definitions for all the objects in the [typings](./typings/models) folder.

 ## More Examples